Achievements to date

 - Two photo missions have been completed delivering top quality imagery of the Danube Delta, both on land, from the air and underwater.

-- Major regional outreach for the rewilding initiative has been created through our participation in the two editions of the ”ROWMANIA Festival” in the regional capital Tulcea.
+- Major regional outreach for the rewilding initiative has been created through our participation in the two editions of the ”ROWMANIA Festival” and in the Pelicam Film Festival (2014) in the regional capital Tulcea.

 - A Rewilding Danube Delta website is under development and a Rewilding Romania facebook page has been created.